 This technique is very helpful for retailers who can use it to study the buying habits of different customers.
 Retailers can study sales data of the past and then lookout for products that customers buy together.
 Then they can put those products in close proximity of each other in their retail stores to help customers save their time and to increase their sales.

-This technique creates meaningful object clusters that share the same characteristics.
-People often confuse it with classification, but if they properly understand how both these techniques work, they won’t have any issue.
+Another data mining methodology is clustering.
+This creates meaningful object clusters that share the same characteristics.
+People often confuse it with classification, but if they properly understand how both these data mining methodologies or techniques work, they won’t have any issue.
 Unlike classification that puts objects into predefined classes, clustering puts objects in classes that are defined by it.

 Let us take an example.
 A library is full of books on different topics.
 Now the challenge is to organize those books in a way that readers don’t have any problem in finding out books on a particular topic.
 We can use clustering to keep books with similarities in one shelf and then give those shelves a meaningful name.
 Readers looking for books on a particular topic can go straight to that shelf.
 They won’t be required to roam the entire library to find their book.